NotTacoz/jacaranda/content/notes/AE/PHYSICS/electricalPhysics.md

 - charge of single proton is $+1.6\times 10 ^ {-19}$
 - charge of single electron is $-1.6 \times 10^{-19}$
 - the letter q is used to represent the quantity of charge.

+## van de graaff
+- uses friction of a conveyer belt to accumulate an electric charge on the metal dome.
+	- transfer of a charge. electrons move from one object to another.
+		- (not entirely sure which way they move, nor does it matter)
+	- lets say the electrons jump from conveyer belt to **metal dome**
+	- development of electric charge on the surface of the drone
+		- high electric charge | static charge within the dome.
+- repulsion
+	- when the dome develops overall charge and a person plays their hand on the dome, the dome wants to get rid of its charge.
+Charges will spread around your body, like charges repel, therefore your hair will stand up on end.
+	- light hair -> pushes away from the body and each other / repulsive force
+- static discharge
+	- sparks
+		- if the amount of charge is great enough and the distance is small enough, the air will be ionised.
+		- this creates a channel for the charges to jump to another location, causing a visible spark (static shock)
+	- if the charge is great, but there is nowhere nearby to jump to, the charge will gradually "leak" out the surrounding neutral air.

+## electric current
+- an electric current is the flow / movement of electric charge.
+- it is measured in Amperes (A) and given the symbol I
+- current is measured with a device called an ammeter.
+- -ve charges more to the left current (I) is moving to the right.
+- I = q/t (charge (c)/ time (s))
+- in physics, we define the +ve direction of current as the direction that +ve charges flow (called conventional current)
+- since current is the movement of electric charge, connected with the movement of physical particles, it must be a conserved quantity, the charge carried always have to somewhere.
+- no. of +ve particles at location 1 = no. of +ve particles at location 2 (no chance for +ve charge to leave wire)
+- $\sum I_{in}=\sum I _{out}$ due to conservation of charge.
+### example problem:
+- how many electrons flow through the ammeter in 3.5min?
+	- I1 = 70mA = 0.07A
+	- q = It = 0.070 * 3.5 * 60 = 14.7
+	- no of e = 14.6/1.6x10^-19 = 9.19x10^19
+### electric fields
+- a drawing of the force experienced by a hypothetical, positive 'test charge' when placed near a charged object.
+1. field lines go from positive to negative.
+2. positive charges travel in direction of arrows, negative charges travel in the opposite direction.
+3. field lines do not cross.
+4. field lines are evenly spread.
+5. the closer the field lines, the stronger the electric field.
+#### example - point charge
+- point charge is electrical charge (usually a particle) which we assume has zero radius i.e. electrons.
+#### example 2 - spherical charges
+- identical to point charges, these usually have a charge evenly distributed on their surface to produce a radial electric field.
+#### example 3 - charged plates
+- electric charges are distributed evenly along the plates. the field between the plates is evenly distributed in parallel lines but the ends are bowed.

+## coulombs law
+- force between two point charges placed in proximity to each other can be determined using coulombs law: $$F = \frac{1}{4\pi \epsilon_{0}} \frac{q_{1} q_{2}}{r^2}$$
+- F = the force between the charges (N), r = the distance between the two charges
+	- indicates direction of the force.
+	- positive value indicates two like charges or a force of repulsion.
+	- negative value indicates opposite or a force of attraction.
+- $q_{1}$ = the first charge (C)
+- $q_{2}$ = the second charge (C)
+- $k$ = coulomb constant
+- $r$ = distances of separation

+## electrical potential energy
+- potential energy is 'stored' energy which has the capacity to do work which typically arises because of the position of objects or particles.
+### electrical potential
+- not the same as EPE.
+- electrical potential is the amount of potential energy per unit of charge (per coulomb) i.e. total amount of electrical potential energy for 1 coulomb
+- $V=\frac{E}{q}=\frac{W}{q}$
+- because of the attraction of the particles, they might start to fall towards the plate.
+	- charge particles will naturally (and desire to) move from a high potential to a low potential.
+	- we can do opposite by putting energy into particles, making them move away. you need energy to increase your potential 1V to 3V requires v = 2V.
+### potential difference
+- potential difference (or voltage) is measured using voltmeter.
+- a potential difference must be measured by two different locations on a circuit.
+- will exist if the charge particles gain potential energy (battery) or lose potential energy (light gloves, resistors, speakers etc.)
+### emf
+- an electromotive force (emf) is another term for a "potential difference" when the charged particles are being supplied with electrical potential energy (instead of losing potential energy)
+- an emf is formed through the separation of oppositely charged particles; in a battery this is achieved by using one chemical that craves electrons and another that is happy to release them.
+- an emf will drive an electric current around a closed circuit. the charged particles will naturally move to a lower potential as they are attached to the opposite charge on the far side of the circuit.
+>[!note]
+>energy in = energy out

+- 12.0 -> 8.5 over 12s
+### summary
+- the EMF supplies charged particles with potential energy
+- the EMF drives the charged particles around a closed circuit
+- the charged particles lose potential energy as they flow, converting it to heat, light, sound, etc.
+- energy is conserved during these transformations.

+## power
+- power is the rate of change
+- P (watts W) = E/t (energy (J)/time (s))
+- since I = q/t, P = vq/t = VI | power = voltage x current

+## 5.3 electric current and circuits
+- **electrical circuit** is a path made of conductive material, through which charges can flow in a closed loop.
+- movement of electrons is called **electron flow**.

 ## Charge and Current: Problems Worksheet
 1. Object X is known to have a net positive charge.
 Through experimentation the following was observed: